 Rent is a significant recurring expense, so you might be thinking about paying it on a credit card for rewards points and for better cash flow.
-After all, keeping your money in a savings account for an extra month means even more compounding interest.
+After all, keeping money in a savings account for an extra month can even more compounding interest.

-Paying regular bills such as rent is an easy way to make a minimum spend on a credit card and unlock the card’s sign-up bonus.
-Bank transfers and BPAY are usually the preferred methods of payment in this industry, as fees are minimal (or even non-existent) for everyone.
+Paying regular bills such as rent, insurance, groceries and more can also be an achievable way to meet the minimum spend requirements of a new credit card offer to unlock a card’s sign-up bonus.
+When it comes to rent, bank transfers and BPAY are often the preferred methods of payment, as fees are minimal (or zero) for everyone.
 But you won’t earn rewards this way.

 Can I pay my rent by credit card?

-It depends on what options are given to you.
+It depends on what options are provided by the landlord or their agent.
 While direct debits and BPAY are usually preferred, you may be offered the option to pay your rent via credit card directly, or through a third-party company.

-Fees apply for card payments, so be sure to weigh up how much more you would pay for the convenience of using your credit card, compared to what benefits you could get from earning more reward points.
-Here are some ways to pay your rent (and other bills) with a credit card.
+Fees almost always apply for card payments in this industry.
+With that in mind, it pays to consider how much more you’d end up paying for the convenience of using a credit card, compared to the benefits that could be gained from earning more reward points.
+Here are a couple of popular ways to pay your rent (and other bills) with a credit card.
+You might also consider providers like Rental Rewards, although fees can vary.

 Using DEFT